storacha/www/src/pages/docs/how-to/create-space.md

 # How to create a space

-In this how-to guide, you'll learn how to create a web3.storage Space to organize stored uploads.
-For an overview of the various ways web3.storage can be integrated with your application, check out ["Architecture Options"](/docs/concepts-architecture-options/).
+In this how-to guide, you'll learn how to create a web3.storage Space to organize stored data.
+For an overview of the various ways web3.storage can be integrated with your application, check out [Architecture Options](/docs/concepts-architecture-options/).

 A Space acts as a namespace for your uploads.
 It is created locally, offline, and associated with a cryptographic key pair (identified by the [`did:key`](https://w3c-ccg.github.io/did-method-key/) of the public key).
 You can register this Space with your [web3.storage account](/docs/how-to/create-account/) to take responsibility for the uploads in the space.
 Once you do this, you don't need to worry about keeping track of the Space's private key, because your web3.storage account has been authorized to use the Space.